Skip to main content

 Review summary

 Clubs Casino is a sweepstakes casino reviewed with community vote data and evidence-labeled editorial notes.
-Across 140 community votes (4.1/5), the editorial verdict is Good Option, and listed payout timing is Bank-transfer redemptions are commonly reported around 2-5 business days after approval, but the operator rules reserve up to 30 days and longer review for larger prizes.
-It is restricted in 12 US states.
+Across 142 community votes (moderate confidence, 4.1/5), the editorial verdict is Good Option, and listed payout timing is Bank-transfer redemptions are commonly reported around 2-5 business days after approval. operator rules reserve up to 30 days and longer review for $500+ prizes.
+It is restricted in 16 US states.
 Strength: KHK Games, Inc.

 Clubs Casino score breakdown